risingmoon/data-structures/docs/CLRS/10-elementary-data-structures.md

 Q: Give a O(n)-time nonrecursive procedure that reverse a singly linked list of _n_ elements.
 The procedure should use no more than constant storage beyond that needed for the list itself.

+A: See reversed method in SinglyListNode in singly.py

 #### 10.2-8

 Q: Explain how to implement doubly linked list s using only one pointer value _x_, _np_ per item instead o the usualy two (_next_ and _prev_).
 Assume that all pointer values can be interpreted as k-bit integers, and define _x_, _np_ to be _x.np = x.next XOR x.prev_, the k-bit "exclusive-or" of _x.next_ and _x.prev_.
 (The value NIL is represented by 0).
-Be sure to describe  what information you need to acess the head of the list.
+Be sure to describe  what information you need to access the head of the list.
 Show how to implement the SEARCH, INSERT, and DELETE operations on such a list.
 Also show how to reverse such a list in O(1) time.